 How to Find Cheap Flights to Morocco

-Of course, if Secret Flying doesn’t have any great deals showing, you can use Skyscanner from the get-go.
+Of course, if Secret Flying doesn’t have any great deals showing, or its deals don’t match with your dates, you can use Skyscanner from the get-go.

 As always, the more flexible your plans, the easier you’ll find it to save money on flights.
 If you’re happy to fly into and out of different airports, you may be able to pick up a deal (flying into Marrakech and out of Casablanca, for example), and if you’re happy to visit at any time of year, you’ll be able to pick and choose the best prices, too.

 You can visit Morocco on any budget, from a €7 a night dorm bed (that’s surprisingly well-reviewed) in Marrakech to $1,000 a night riads you can rent out with your 10 closest friends.

 In this blog post, though, I’m going to be focusing on value.
 Because whether you’re travelling as a solo backpacker on a tight allowance, as part of a couple on a mid-range budget, or as a family looking for a little luxury, value is the one thing you’re going to be looking for.
 That doesn’t necessarily mean cheap — it means offering up more than similarly-priced options.